ARE YOU A DIRECTOR OF A CORPORATION? BEWARE!

 • interest and penalties on the above payable by the corporation, plus interest on the amount you are assessed from the time the CRA assesses you as a director.

-There are other liabilities as well, such as for provincial retail sales taxes in the western provinces, and certain other federal and provincial taxes.
+There are other liabilities as well, such as for provincial retail sales taxes not collected, and certain other federal and provincial taxes.

 Notably, a director is not liable for a corporation’s regular corporate income tax debt.
-However, in many cases a director who has received anything from the corporation in any year since the year the tax liability arose, including a dividend, can be assessed under Income Tax Act section 160, the “transfer of property” rule, or the parallel GST/HST rule in Excise Tax Act section 325.
-We discussed these rules in detail in our September 2016 Tax Letter, under the heading “You Can Be Liable for a Family Member’s Tax Debts!”.
-(We will not discuss them further in this article.)
+However, in many cases a director (or shareholder) who has received anything from the corporation in any year since the year the tax liability arose, including a dividend, can be assessed under Income Tax Act section 160, the “transfer of property” rule, or the parallel GST rule in Excise Tax Act section 325.

 What if you’re not a legal director?